 - If the academic department chair changes the recommendation of the reviewer, the reviewer notes the change on the student's degree audit.

 - Finally, the reviewer notifies the student of the results of the evaluation.

 Credit which does not meet specific core or major/minor curriculum requirements may, in some cases, be used to meet elective requirements.

-Students who believe a transfer course should fulfill a core requirement should begin the appeal process by visiting Academic Counseling in MHC 110.
-An academic counselor will review the situation and if it looks like there is a sufficient basis to submit an appeal, the student will be given a petition form to be submitted to the Associate Vice President Academic Affairs in AQU 110.
+- Students who believe a transfer course should fulfill a core requirement should begin the appeal process with Academic Counseling.
+An academic counselor will review the situation and if it looks like there is a sufficient basis to submit an appeal, the student will be given a petition form to be submitted to the Office of Student Data & Registrar.
 The counselor will discuss the kind of information (course description, syllabi, text etc.) that should be provided about the course with the petition.